Full-Time Enrollment Requirements for F-1 Students

-For F-1 visa holding international students, online course eligibility is extremely limited while the individual is inside the U.S. Online degree programs are not compatible with the F-1 visa, and for students pursuing regular degrees, the online course permission is extremely limited.
+For F-1 visa holding international students, online course eligibility is extremely limited while the individual is inside the U.S. Online degree programs are not compatible with the F-1 visa, and for students pursuing regular degrees, online course permission is extremely limited.

 Undergrads: For undergraduates inside the U.S. on an F-1 student visa or holding F-1 visa status, a minimum of 12 credit hours of enrollment is required in all regular semesters, with 9 of those credit hours required to be on campus, in the classroom.
 Students taking overloads in any Spring or Fall semester still must have 9 credit hours on campus, in the classroom, but may take all other courses online.

 Graduate: For grad students, a minimum of 9 credit hours of enrollment is required in all regular

 Intensive English for Internationals: For students who are solely pursuing the Intensive English for Internationals program, no online classes may count towards minimum enrollment requirements.

 Students that are in the United States on F-1 and J-1 visas are required to attend classes full-time each semester.
-If it is necessary for the student to drop below full-time hours, they must contact the International Student Services Office for approval.
+If it is necessary for the student to drop below full-time hours, they must complete a Request Authorization for Reduced Course Load form.
 Any student that drops below full-time without prior approval will be considered out of status.
 Please see the full-time hour requirements below.

 |Credit Hours Required for Full-Time Students